-In Summary, we studied the feature and discretization errors of using the tadpole improved clover fermion with stout smeared gauge link, on the 2+1+1 flavor HSIQ fermion ensembles.
-Compared to the similar calculation on the unitary 2+1 flavor clover fermion ensembles, the discretization error of the hadronic observable likes $f_{\pi,K}$ and $m_{\phi,\Omega}$ are significantly suppressed.
-Thus even though the mixed action setup can introduce additional discretization effects, our calculation shows evidences that those effects can cancel with the discretization error in the unitary setup and resulting better control on the systematic uncertainty from the continuum extrapolation, using the combination of the stout smeared clover fermion on the HISQ sea with tadpole improved Symanzik gauge action.
+In summary, we studied the feature and discretization errors of hadron masses and meson decay constants using the tadpole-improved clover fermion with stout smeared gauge link, on the 2+1+1 flavor HISQ fermion ensembles.
+Compared to the similar calculation on the unitary 2+1 flavor clover fermion ensembles, the discretization errors of the hadronic observable likes $f_{\pi,K}$ and $m_{\phi,\Omega}$ are significantly suppressed.
+Thus even though the mixed action setup can introduce additional discretization effects, our calculation shows evidences that those effects can partially ``cancel" with the discretization error in the unitary clover setup, at least for light hadron observables, resulting in better control on the systematic uncertainty from the continuum extrapolation, using the combination of the stout smeared clover fermion on the HISQ sea with tadpole-improved Symanzik gauge action.

-Our investigation at $a\sim$ 0.1 fm further indicates that, within current statistical uncertainties, the inclusion of a dynamical charm quark sea does not alter low-energy hadronic physics.
+Our investigation at $a\sim$ 0.1 fm further indicates that, within current statistical uncertainties, the inclusion of a dynamical charm quark sea does not alter low-energy hadronic physics, as illustrated in Fig.~\ref{fig:final} which normalizes all the quantities with the 2+1 flavor FLAG averages~\cite{FlavourLatticeAveragingGroupFLAG:2021npn,FlavourLatticeAveragingGroupFLAG:2024oxs}.
+Similar feature is also observed for the renormalization constants as detailed in the appendix.
 However, given the significantly smaller statistical errors achievable in charm-physics observable, such inclusion can modify the coefficients of the corresponding discretization errors.
 Furthermore, we find that hadron masses computed using the tadpole-improved Symanzik gauge action are consistent with those from the Iwasaki gauge action, agreeing well within uncertainties.
 Future studies at finer lattice spacings or with different valence fermion actions would provide more stringent tests of these findings.